SAE/AISI E52100 Alloy Steel (UNS G52986)

 Applications of E52100 Alloy Steel

-• Thrust Bearings: E52100 steel is utilized in thrust bearings, which are designed to handle axial loads.
-These bearings are commonly found in automotive transmissions, machine tools, and heavy-duty equipment.
+• Thrust Bearings: Applied in thrust bearings designed to handle axial loads in automotive transmissions, machine tools, and heavy-duty equipment.

-• Bushings and Sleeves: E52100 steel is used in the fabrication of bushings and sleeves, which provide low-friction surfaces for rotating shafts or axles.
-These components are employed in various industries, including automotive, aerospace, and manufacturing.
+• Bushings and Sleeves: Fabricated to provide low-friction surfaces for rotating shafts or axles, used in automotive, aerospace, and manufacturing sectors.

-• Linear Motion Systems: E52100 steel is used in linear motion systems, such as linear guides and rails.
-These systems facilitate smooth and precise linear movement in machinery and equipment.
+• Linear Motion Systems: Employed in linear guides and rails to ensure smooth, precise linear movement in machinery and equipment.

-• Machine Components: E52100 steel is used in the fabrication of machine components that experience high stress and wear, such as spindles, shafts, and cam followers.
+• Machine Components: Used in high-stress, wear-prone parts such as spindles, shafts, and cam followers.

 Similar Alloys